philamp/rclone_jelly/README.md

 # Fork of "RClone_RD"

 This is a fork of a fork.
-This fork is aimed to be used with jellygrail, an upcoming all in one solution to manage your sources of video assets based on a jellyfin package.
-This is experimental as it changes the purpose of rclone's cache.
+This fork is aimed to be used with jellygrail, an upcoming all in one solution to manage your sources of video assets based on a jellyfin package. **This is experimental as it changes the former purpose of rclone's cache.**

 its purpose is to make a rar2fs index and ffprobe cache to decrease real-debird temporary ban issues when seeking a lot in the same RAR file